ga-curriculum/flexbox-lab/exercise/README.md

 If you get stuck during the lab, we recommend revisiting the lesson materials first.
 They're designed to provide you with the information and examples that will help you complete the exercises.

-Specifically, recall these helpful details from the lecture:
+**Key points from the lesson:**

-- Flexbox parents only directly influence their children.
+- Flexbox properties set on parents primarily affect their immediate children.
-- Flexboxes may be nested inside of one another.
+- You can nest flexboxes within one another to create more complex layouts.
-- Remember the default behavior of elements versus the behavior of elements when they are inside a flexbox and how you can control that behavior.
-You should frequently reference [the Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to help guide you through this process.
+- Always consider the default behavior of elements compared to their behavior when placed inside a flexbox, and understand how to control that behavior.

-It's important to note that this lab content primarily focuses on layout and appearance, ***not functionality***.
-For example, items that would typically be links are instead paragraph elements.

-Also, as a final point, this lab gave you some starting CSS - you should add your flexbox declarations to the existing rules when possible.
-However, you may need to create new CSS rules to implement the desired layout occasionally.
+- When in doubt, consult the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for detailed guidance and examples to assist you in this process.

+This lab primarily covers layout and appearance, ***not functionality***.
+Links, for instance, are represented as paragraph elements.
+Additionally, when working on your layout, add flexbox declarations to existing rules where possible, but be prepared to create new CSS rules when needed.

-If you've revisited the materials and are still facing challenges, don't hesitate to collaborate with your classmates.
+If you've revisited the lesson materials and are still facing challenges, don't hesitate to collaborate with your classmates.

-Lastly, the internet is filled with resources specific to flexbox.
-Websites like [Google](https://www.google.com/), [MDN Web Docs on Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox), [Stack Overflow](https://stackoverflow.com/search?q=flexbox), and especially [the Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) are just a few clicks away.
+Lastly, resources like [Google](https://www.google.com/), [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox), [Stack Overflow](https://stackoverflow.com/search?q=flexbox), and especially [the Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) are just a few clicks away.
 Use these before reaching out for help.

 Happy coding!

 ## The final design

-Start by evaluating where you want to go in this lab.
-The final product you build should look similar to this reference site:
+Let's begin by evaluating the final design.
+The end result should resemble the reference site shown below:

 ![Finished app](./assets/finished-layout.png)

-Here's a link to this application so you can explore it on your own:
+Here's a link to this page so you can explore it on your own:

 🌐 [Live site](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/flexbox-lab-solution/)

 ## Approach

-When constructing an app, it can often be overwhelming and unproductive to code the layout for the entirety of it at once.
-Instead, it will help to translate the final design into smaller sections that can each be worked on independently of one another.
+When styling a full page layout, trying to code the entire page all at once can be overwhelming and counterproductive.
+Instead, it's sometimes more helpful to break the final design into smaller sections that can each be worked on independently of one another.

 There are four distinct sections of this webpage:

-- A nav bar.
+- The top nav
-- The hero content of the page - the main point of interaction on the page.
+- The hero content
-- A sub-nav for filtering and sorting the main content.
+- The sub-nav
-- The main content of the page.
+- The main content

-This breakdown can be subjective, but the HTML structure of the page is often a good source of truth.
-You'll notice these four sections correspond directly with the four children elements of `<body>` element:
+This breakdown can be subjective, but the HTML structure of the page is often a good source of guidance.
+You'll notice these four sections correspond directly with the four child elements of `<body>`:

 - The `<nav>` element corresponds to the nav bar.
 - The `<section id="hero">` element corresponds to the hero content of the page.